A simple life is an

 At present, I live in a rented 20 square meter room, sharing the kitchen

-shorting my list with 13
+well-equipped tool-shop, shorting my list quite some.

 All my music, papers and photos are digitised.
 My cloths do not